BRTech95/Hello-Love/README.md

 i eat emotions for living (only positive energy and get rid of the bad!)

-i grow daily for i stay positive qnd live long
+i grow daily for i stay positive and live long